Electric Bikes and Scooters Rental App

 Board for freelance & contract work

-Second part of project screens which I am currently working on.
-An electric scooters and bikes rental app.
+I recently decided to try to refresh my current product which I am currently working on — an electric scooters and bikes rental app.
+First part of screens.

+I have accumulated a lot of intermediate solutions, so I'll try to publish shots more often.

 🤍❤️🤍